jonathanbell/my-damn-wordpress-functionality-plugin/README.md

 - Start link
 - Adjacent posts link
 - Previous link
-- WP JSON API link (does not remove the actual REST API, just the link pointing to it inside `<head>`)
+- WP JSON API link (does not remove the entire JS REST API, just the link pointing to it inside on the front-end inside `<head>` AND oEmbed discovery)
 - WP version
 - WP emoji scripts and CSS
 - WP s.w.org dns-prefetch link
 - WP version from CSS
 - WP version from scripts

 Removes these things from your sites's RSS feed:

 - WP version

 Also:

 - Removes the `<p>` tags that Wordpress tends to place around `<img>` tags.